michaglia/stories_app/README.md

-# stories_app
+# Stories Web Page
-App Development for Stories Evaluation
+Web Page Development for retrieving the evaluation of the short stories.